motss/jsmodern/src/array/API_REFERENCE.md

 #### min()

-Returns the minimum elemnt of a list.
+Returns the minimum element of a list.

 ```ts
 [1, 2, 3].min() === 1;